-The programme not only taps into current trends, but also looks to the future, allowing you to study subjects that are highly relevant in today’s competitive workplace and prepare to manage changing future trends.
+The programme not only taps into current trends, but also looks to the future, allowing you to study subjects that are highly relevant in today’s competitive workplace.

 This is a full time programme with integrated foundation.
 It takes 4 years to complete if you start in September or 3.5 years if you start in January.